 Pro Tip: When snipping the perimeter, Matt prefers to use a wide-tooth comb vs. his hands for a looser tension.
 “Three things will ruin a blunt line: tension, elevation and over direction.
 So we want to keep very light tension, zero elevation and no over direction.”

 Tip 3: Switch Shears Depending On The Type Of Cut

 As he worked along the hair, Matt alternated between two scissors—the ARC™ Scissors 7″ PHANTOM and the 6″ SAGA Slim—depending on what type of cut he was going for.
-The PHANTOM was used on the face-framing area, since the blades are sharp from pivot to tip.
+The 7″ PHANTOM was used on the face-framing area, since the blades are sharp from pivot to tip.
 Matt can slide cut through the hair without the scissors snagging or pulling, creating frizz.
 While the 6″ SAGA Slim was used to texturize the hair, because of it's exceptionally sharp point making it easy to point cut.

 Tip 4: Cut The Face-Frame Based On Her Texture